xiaoliang5939/Arduino/README.md

 The other part, the part that controls the sound playback through the ultrasonic sensor, also completes the circuit diagram and code.

-I extracted the sound of senbei from the video, put it into the SD card, and read it through DFPlayer mini.
+I extracted the sound of Xianbei from the video, put it into the SD card, and read it through DFPlayer mini.
 When the user gets close to the device, the senbei can be heard.

 <img width="847" alt="image" src="https://user-images.githubusercontent.com/76156342/206602906-d18adbf8-6ea5-4816-aa4b-4b87ef260f6c.png">